-Akin to many other European jurisdictions, Luxembourg does not recognise the concept of a "group" in a restructuring or insolvency context.
-Each member of a group is considered individually, as are their assets (except in certain situations where the corporate veil may be pierced, and the insolvency extended as a means of sanctioning to the shareholder or director at fault).
+Akin to many other European jurisdictions, Luxembourg does not recognise the concept of a "group" or "consolidation" in a restructuring or insolvency context.
+Each member of a group is considered individually, as are their assets (except in certain situations where the corporate veil may be pierced, and the insolvency extended as a means of sanctioning the shareholder or director at fault).

 Therefore, a debtor can be put into bankruptcy or become insolvent without necessarily affecting any of its affiliates.
-In practice however, there will often be some form of cooperation between the receiver appointed in Luxembourg and any foreign insolvency officers appointed for other group companies.
+However, in practice, if proceedings are opened in Luxembourg and abroad for various affiliates, there will often be some form of cooperation between the receiver appointed in Luxembourg and any foreign insolvency officers appointed for other group companies rather than each of them managing their own company's estate independently.